 General

-6.69 A repurchase in term of the Act or the repurchase in terms of the laws of a foreign incorporated issuer, constitutes a repurchase in terms of the Requirements.
+6.72 A repurchase in terms of the Act or a repurchase in terms of the laws of a foreign incorporated issuer, constitutes a repurchase in terms of the Requirements.

-6.70 An issuer proposing to repurchase equity securities can undertake a pro rata repurchase from existing equity securities holders, pro rata their holdings, or obtain a specific or general repurchase authority in terms of the Requirements.
+6.73 An issuer proposing to repurchase equity securities can undertake a pro rata repurchase from existing equity securities holders, pro rata their holdings, or obtain a specific or general repurchase authority in terms of the Requirements.